siancu/evilmode-pack/README.md

     git submodule init
     git submodule update

-Afterwards add the following to your `.emacs-live` file and restart Emacs:
+Afterwards add the following to your `.emacs-live.el` file and restart Emacs:

     (live-add-packs '(~/.evilmode-pack))